Simon1PL/Shop/README.md

 # Sklep
 WebApp using angular and firebase.
 Live: https://shop-2f17b.web.app/
-progressive web app(download it on mobile and desktop):
+progressive web app(download it on mobile or desktop):
 1.
 ![screen](pwa1.JPG)
 2.